reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_04.md

 In this lab, we will dive into the powerful capabilities of Apache Spark, specifically focusing on Delta Tables.
 Delta Tables provide advanced functionality for managing large-scale, versioned datasets, combining the benefits of data lakes and data warehouses.
 We will also leverage Delta Tables in Spark for efficient data storage, version control, and real-time streaming analytics

 ## Lab Objectives
-Task 1 : Upload data.<br>
+Task 1 : Upload data<br>
-Task 2 : Explore data in a dataframe.<br>
+Task 2 : Explore data in a dataframe<br>
-Task 3 : Create delta tables.<br>
+Task 3 : Create delta tables<br>
-Task 4 : Explore table versioning.<br>
+Task 4 : Explore table versioning<br>
-Task 5 : Use delta tables for streaming data.<br>
+Task 5 : Use delta tables for streaming data<br>

 ### Estimated timing: 45 minutes